BrkRaw/brkraw/docs/index.md

-# Preclinical MRI Dataset Toolkit
+# A modular toolkit for Bruker MRI raw-data handling.

 Documentation for BrkRaw.